Bjørn Nilsen

-Bjørn Nilsen (born 27 December 1934) is a Norwegian poet and television producer.
+Bjørn Nilsen (27 December 1934 – 16 March 2026) was a Norwegian poet and television producer.

+Background

+Born in Strinda (now Trondheim) on 27 December 1934, Nilsen was a son of Eilif Asbjørn Nilsen and Borgunn Alvilde Iversen.
+He was married twice, first to Lisbeth Ruud, and second to Ellen Aanesen.

+He graduated with examen artium from Strinda gymnas in 1952.
+After working a period as a bus driver, he studied at the University of Oslo, where he graduated as cand.philol. in 1962, majoring in Norwegian.

+Career

 His literary debut was the poetry collection Hvis jeg var trollmann from 1960.
 He was a member of the editorial board of the literary magazine Profil, a co-founder of The Norwegian Writers' Center (Norsk Forfattersentrum), and a leader of the Norwegian Authors' Union from 1975 to 1977.
 He worked for the Norwegian Broadcasting Corporation from 1964 to 1992, and as a freelance producer until 1998.
 He received the Amanda Award for his television documentary Olje in 1988.

+Nilsen died on 16 March 2026, at the age of 91.